-It helped the indigenous residents of ancient Bolivia and others the power to develop a wealthy and sophistocated agricultural civilization atop worthless soil for 1000 years.
+It helped the indigenous residents of ancient Bolivia and others the power to develop a wealthy and sophisticated agricultural civilization atop worthless soil for 1000 years.

-For the past 2 millenia, these farmers quietly developed the most efficient and sustainable method of growing food known to man.
+For the past 2 millennia, these farmers quietly developed the most efficient and sustainable method of growing food known to man.
 And nobody noticed.

 Nobody, that is, till 40 years ago the New Alchemists and others put 2 and 2 together.
 Their modern methods, combined with the ancient techniques, got rid of most of the work associated with traditional growing (eg. weeding, watering, mulching, soil building, etc…), allowing for much higher production output at a much higher quality.